bswinnerton/launchbar-github/README.md

-If you set your token using http://launchbar-github.com and are not seeing repositories belonging to an organization you are a part of, the organization may have enabled [Organization Application Policies](oap).
+If you set your token using http://launchbar-github.com and are not seeing repositories belonging to an organization you are a part of, the organization may have enabled [Organization Application Policies][oap].
 OAP limits access to private resources on GitHub unless the OAuth application has been granted access.
 You can either [request access][request-oap-access] from an organization administrator, or instead use a Personal Access Token as [outlined